monorepo-template/monorepo-template/docs/REACT_MODULE.md

    ## ${Module name}

    - To lint your changes to the module, run `yarn ${module-name}:eslint`.
+   - To automatically fix lint errors in the module, run `yarn ${module-name}:eslint:fix`.
    - To unit test your changes to the module, run `yarn ${module-name}:jest`.
    - To unit test your changes to the module in watch mode, run `yarn ${module-name}:jest:watch`.